christinakim/christinakim.github.io/_posts/2021-04-11-scaling-laws-for-language-transfer-learning.md

 [code](https://github.com/christinakim/scaling-laws-for-language-transfer) \| [models](https://huggingface.co/christina) <!---
 \| [presentation]() -->

 ## Introduction
 Historically, the advancement of deep learning capabilities has centered around three levers: improved algorithms, faster and cheaper compute, and larger and higher quality datasets.
 Given machine learning’s promise to significantly impact society, deepening our general understanding of machine learning, and how certain levers improve models, is critical for making better predictions for which capabilities will develop next, and when.
 Recently, researchers have increasingly explored scaling relationships between these three levers.
 ![image](/images/posts/scaling-laws-for-language-transfer/scaling-autoreg.png)
 {: .imgContainer1}
-*Figure from Henighan et al. 2020.*
+*Fig 1.
+Figure from Henighan et al. 2020.*
 {: .image-caption}

 My project’s framework for experiments is inspired by the work on scaling laws published by OpenAI in the past year.
 Scaling laws (Kaplan et al. 2020) can predict machine learning performance as a function of model size, dataset size, and the amount of compute used for training.
 Henighan et al. (2020) also found that this relationship holds over several orders of magnitude across different modalities, as seen in the figure above.
 Earlier this year, scaling relationships were found for transfer learning from pre-trained english text models to Python (Hernandez et al 2021).
 These results show that compute, dataset size, and model size are different limiting factors that scale with each other in surprisingly predictable trends when we setup our experiments to measure those things.